-Celebrate Recovery: Navigate Holiday Stress With These 21 Tips To Avoid Relapse In Early Recovery
+Celebrate Recovery: Navigate Holiday Stress and Avoid Relapse With 21 Sober Holiday Tips.

 The holiday season doesn’t have to be a threat to your life in recovery.
-It’s a stressful time of year for everyone, but it can be much more difficult in early recovery.
-But now is not the time for relapse or to fall back into old routines, faulty coping mechanisms or embarrassing yourself in front of family or friends.
+It’s a stressful time of year for everyone, but it can be more difficult in early recovery.
+Familiarise yourself with these 21 sober holiday tips to navigate holiday stress, avoid relapse, and enjoy the holidays with family, loved ones, and your recovery community.

-Here is a list to get you through the stress, parties, and celebrations during the holiday season.
+Here is a list to get you through the stress, parties, and celebrations during this holiday season.

 21 quick tips for Staying Sober During the Holidays